Ski touring course around Riksgränsen and Narvik

 Skills

-We take it that you do know how to ski and can go down a black slope without problems, you do not need to have previous experience from backcountry skiing, it is however an advantage.
+The course suits you who know how to ski, can go down a black slope without problems and have at least some experiance of backcountry skiing.
 You need no previous experience from ski touring.
 Do not hesitate to contact us if you have any doubts when it comes to your skills (or any other questions you may have…)

 This is a program proposal for the course.
 If it is arranged on another location it will of course change, but the content stays the same.
 Changes may also occur due to weather conditions.
 By the end of each day we sum up the day and draw conclusions from what we have learned during the day.